msgoat/cnj-common-persistence/README.md

 # cnj-common-persistence-jpa

-Provides common JPA persistence classes to build generic repositories and auditable entities using the `javax.*`.
+Provides common JPA persistence classes to build generic repositories and auditable entities using the `javax.*` namespace.

 Consumers moved to Jakarta EE 10 should use the Jakarta EE 10 version at [cnj-common-persistence-jakarta](https://github.com/msgoat/cnj-common-persistence-jakarta).